benjaminbascary/web3-hackaton/README.md

 - Web Browser Metamask extension.

-- ethers library installed in project (this is an adapter library used to interact with metamask).
+- ethers library installed in project (this is an adapter library used to interact with metamask and will make your development experiencie easier).

 - @openzeppelin/contracts library installed in project (set of tools used for developing smart contracts).

-- @metamask/providers library also installed in the project.
+- @metamask/providers library also installed in the project (optional).

-- lts node version (ethers library only supports lts).

-- a metadata & image hosting (we recommend "pinata").
+- a metadata & image hosting for dApps (we recommend "pinata").

+- Lastly, with truffle suite installed and ready for development, migrate the contract with: ``` $ truffle migrate```

 ### Optional:

 - ethereum-abi-types-generator library.
-Tool to get types and interfaces of your contract.
+Tool to get types and interfaces for your contract.
+[Here](https://www.npmjs.com/package/ethereum-abi-types-generator/)

 ## Summary ###

+### Contract:

+- A base NFT contract with all features, ready to use.

+### Config

+- Configuration file needed for Ganache.

+### Migrations

+- ```$ truffle migrate``` will search for any migration under ```/migrations```.
+Next, the migration will load contract under ```/contracts```

-### contract:
+### env.example

-- This is a base contract you can use for this challenge so you can concentrate and put all efforts on more familiar technologies on the client/server side.
-Feel free to use, modify or not use it at all.
-We encourage you to use and develop your own contract if you can manage and have the time to.
+- Default Ganache's chain ID number and network ID number.